veselosky/django-commoncontent/README.md

 options.
 If you need pages and feeds for your Django site, but don't need the power and complexity of a full content management system, Common Content may be the right tool.

+Common Content includes a set of templates using the [Bootstrap CSS framework](https://getbootstrap.com) based on the examples found on the bootstrap website.
+The templates work with any objects that implement the common data model.
+They can easily be coupled with Django's generic class-based views to produce a clean and professional site quickly and easily.
+If you use the included concrete models with the default templates and the included views, you'll be starting with a basic blog-style site.

 ## Project Status: Alpha

 Common Content is still Alpha-level software.
 It has many completed features that are